apache/daffodil-vscode/src/tests/README.md

   - [ ] verify that Redo, Undo and Revert All buttons work as expected after committing changes and the counts appear correct
   - [ ] verify that changes in the length of the data are reflected in the Computed Size (hover over the Computed Size to see the tooltip with the byte size)
   - [ ] verify that clicking the 'X' button in the Edit box clears the selection, hides the Edit box, and displays the Data Inspector
-- [ ] server heartbeat information
-  - [ ] verify that the port the server is on matches the one configured (9000 is the default port)
-  - [ ] verify that the server heartbeat information is displayed in the footer when hovering over the dot
-  - [ ] ensure the latency is less than 30ms
-  - [ ] open another Data Editor tab on a different file and verify that the Session Count is incremented
-  - [ ] attempt to open the same file as one that is being edited and verify that opening the session fails and the Session Count is not incremented, then close this tab
-  - [ ] close the other Data Editor tab and verify that the Session Count is decremented
 - [ ] screen size
   - [ ] verify that when the screen is is large enough that the buttons have icons and text
   - [ ] verify that when the screen is smaller, that the buttons have icons only, with tooltips